kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log
+## Day 1: August 18, 2020
+Learnt about props, state and events.
+Also about binding events in ES6 classes.
+Started design system theme in Figma.

 ## Day 0: August 17, 2020
 Learnt component types in React.
 Created a class component for button and added stories.